slatedocs/slate/source/includes/v4/_tickets.md

 }
 ```

-Using the json response on the right as an example, between 11.00 and 11.30 on the 6th July 2016,
+Using the JSON response on the right as an example, between 11.00 and 11.30 on the 6th July 2016,
 the maximum bookable quantity is 15.
 If only one available time slot is returned, as is the case for day
 tickets, the time range is up untill the end of the day.